Burton Visotzky: Career

 Visotzky joined the JTS faculty, teaching midrash, following his ordination in 1977.
 He also served as associate and acting dean of The Graduate School of JTS, and he was the founding rabbi of JTS's egalitarian worship service in the Women's League Seminary Synagogue.
 Visotzky was appointed as director of the Louis Finkelstein Institute for Religious and Social Studies at the Jewish Theological Seminary of America in 2010.

 He has served in visiting faculty positions at a variety of schools including Oxford University, Clare Hall – University of Cambridge, Union Theological Seminary, Princeton Theological Seminary, Hebrew Union College, Princeton University, the Russian State University for the Humanities in Moscow, the Pontifical Gregorian University in Rome and the Pontifical University of St. Thomas Aquinas.
-Rabbi Visotzky also serves on J-Street's National Advisory Council.

 Interfaith dialogue

 Visotzky has been active in interfaith dialogue, including at a groundbreaking meeting of Muslims, Christians, Jews sponsored by Saudi Arabia's King Abdullah in Madrid in 2008.
 He also participated in interfaith dialogue in Doha, where he was in the first group of Jews invited by the emir of Qatar.

 Visotzky was appointed as director of the Louis Finkelstein Institute for Religious and Social Studies at the Jewish Theological Seminary of America in 2010.
 His work as director of the Finkelstein Institute has focused on Muslim-Jewish-Christian dialogue.
 In October 2010, Visotzky and Arnold Eisen organized a group of prominent Muslim and Jewish scholars and leaders, joined by the heads of several Christian seminaries, to meet at JTS for two days for a workshop comparing the situations of Islam and Judaism in America.
 In 2012 Visotzky was awarded the Goldziher Prize for his work in Jewish-Muslim relations.
+In 2022 he was awarded the Shevet Achim award for his work in Jewish-Christian relations.

 In 2011, as a result of a naming gift, Visotzky became director of the Milstein Center for Interreligious Dialogue at JTS.
 He also serves as Louis Stein Director of the Finkelstein Institute for Religious and Social Studies, charged with programming on public policy.
 Rabbi Visotzky is a member of the Council on Foreign Relations.

+Beginning in July, 2023, Visotzky served as an officer of the International Jewish Committee for Interreligious Consultations (IJCIC).